10 things to know about Barcelona when planning a visit

 Where to stay in Barcelona

-Best area for family with children
+Best area family with children

-Shops are closed Sundays
+Shops are closed on Sundays

 Most Barcelona shops are closed on Sundays except some Sundays in July and August and some special shopping Sundays around Christmas.